nataliesstewart/nataliesstewart.github.io/writings/index.md

 # Some assorted projects

+This is currently heavily under construction.
+Sorry if it's confusing.

 * Lower bounds on volumes of hyperbolic link compliments in 3-manifolds (2020).
 Joint with <a href="https://sites.williams.edu/cadams/">Colin Adams</a> et al. To appear.

   Description goes here.